AntonTrollback/posties/README.md

 ## Deploy
 - Run `npm run deploy`
-- See below how it works

 ### How the deploy script works
 The `npm run deploy` command triggers a chain of CLI commands.
 In short:
  1. Build the font end folder
  2. Minify and uglify CSS and Javascript
  3. Upload the build folder to Amazon S3
  4. Set the environment varable in `config.json` to `prod`
  5. Add a revision number `config.json`
  6. Commit the changes to `config.json`
  7. Push to AWS
  8. Remove the commit that just got created
  9. Empty the revision number and set the environment varable to `dev`, in `config.json`

 ## Setting up EB/AWS Tools on your computer
 - Download AWSDevTools from Amazon